A pillowcase is the outer cover you sleep on directly. It handles comfort, feel, and style.

 Do You Need Both?

 Yes, and here is why.
 A pillowcase and a pillow protector do not do the same job.
 They complement each other.
+The correct layering order is simple:- Put the pillow protector on first and zip it up

 - Put the pillowcase over the top